Oluebube01/EasyBank-Demo/README.md

 ### What I learned

-I learnt alot from this project, I learnt how to make a hamburger menu, i learnt how to change the color of an image throug svg, i learnt how to overlag elements using z-index.
+I learnt alot from this project, I learnt how to make a hamburger menu, i learnt how to change the color of an image through svg, i learnt how to overlay elements using z-index.

-To see how you can add code snippets, see below:

 ### Continued development